-34. (1) The minimum period of service in respect of any telephone or telex service provided by a Utility to any subscriber shall be such period of service as is agreed between the Utility and that subscriber.
+34. (1) The minimum period of service in respect of any telephone or telex service provided by a Utility to any subscriber is the period of service agreed between the Utility and that subscriber.

-(2) If a subscriber requests a change in that subscriber's installation requiring the supply of additional apparatus or equipment either in the subscriber's premises or elsewhere or both, the Utility may require the subscriber to agree to such of the following as the Utility may in its discretion require-
+(2) If a subscriber requests a change in the subscriber's installation requiring the supply of additional apparatus or equipment either in the subscriber's premises or elsewhere or both, the Utility may require the subscriber to agree to whichever of the following the Utility in its discretion requires-